 I really like that you can zoom in and out on the map to add stops, check weather, or even avoid a specific road.
 You can even run a route demo or view a turn by turn list or map.
 And when you're done the trip can be saved for future use.
 Handy!

-Final Thoughts on the CoPilot RV App
+What the CoPilot RV App Costs

 Though I still haven't utilized all the features in this app, it has proven itself to be a roof-saver and worth the cost.